Sealed-Work Drafting

 Structek

 Structural engineering practice in the Greater Toronto Area.
-35 sealed site review reports across two active garage repair projects.
+Sealed site review reports across active garage repair projects.

-Fermito is tuned against Structek’s actual template and report categories — concrete slab repair, waterproofing, and ramp work across two GTA parking garage projects.
+Fermito is tuned against Structek’s actual template and report categories: concrete slab repair, waterproofing, and ramp work across GTA parking garage projects.

 You sign every report.
 Fermito drafts the words.

 Sealed engineering work is practice of engineering.
-Field review under OBC 1.2.2.2, condition assessments, reserve fund studies — practice of engineering stays with the practitioner, every time.
+Field review under OBC 1.2.2.2, with architectural general reviews and reserve fund studies to follow: practice of engineering stays with the practitioner, every time.
 Every design decision in Fermito enforces that line.

 Assistant, not author